Business Administrator (Level 3 Apprenticeship)

 - Access to our unique Virtual Learning Environment (VLE) and extensive eLibrary resources

-You will gain the essential knowledge, skills and behaviours to support and engage with different parts of your organisation and interact with both internal and external stakeholders effectively.
+This apprenticeship consists of the knowledge, skills and behaviours required by someone in a business administration role to support and engage with internal and external stakeholders effectively.

-You will gain the knowledge needed to do your job to the best of your ability, legally and in line with company policies, looking at:
+The knowledge gained will allow your staff members to undertake their role to the best of their ability, legally and in line with company policies, looking at:

 - The company as a whole and understanding their aims and visions

 - How to manage stakeholders

 - Processes and how to apply a solution-based approach to improve and define procedures

 The apprentice will develop transferable skills to allow them to confidently apply the knowledge learned, covering:

 - The use of IT packages

 - Decision making